MichaelDimmitt/The-Optimistic/README.md

 * if they earn straight A-s from that point untill graduation.

 ##    Additional parts Set up (in place)
-* Project set up so that off of one java file - after initial user input:
-* Because user will be from same institution, program makes a file for the project storing that input.
+* Because user will be from same institution, program makes a file for the project, storing input.

-							try {//make .txt file, inside project, for user. output.createNewFile();
+	                                                //make .txt file, inside project, for user.
+							try {
+								output.createNewFile();
 								PrintWriter printer = new PrintWriter(output);
 								printer.print(creditsForGraduation);